dwarvesf/playground/Engineering/Mobile/UIKit Builder pattern.md

 ```

-With above implement we can archive:
+Through the implementation of the above ideas, we can achieve:

 ```swift
 let label = UILabel()
 					.textColor(.red)
 					.text("Hello")
 ```

-Because `label` just a UILabel, you can still use any built-in properties, methods.
-Like access to get info, set new property.
-For example:
+Because `label` is a UILabel, you can still use any of its built-in functions and methods.
+For example, you can access information about it and set new properties.

 ```swift
 let text = label.text
 let background = text.backgroundColor

 label.text = "ABC"
 ```

-To create your style, simply make an extension using the same technique
+Create your own style by making an extension using the same technique.

 ```swift
 Extension UILabel {